CompuTec/computec-docs/docs/processforce/developer-guide/processforce-api/processforce-api-tt/pf-api-performance.md

+---
+sidebar_position: 2
+---

 # ProcessForce API Performance Tips & Tricks

-Since objects like Manufacturing Orders or Bill of Materials can be massive, keeping smooth performance when operating on them can be challenging.
-Here, you'll find several recommendations for enhancing performance when utilizing the ProcessForce API.
+Working with large objects like Manufacturing Orders or Bills of Materials (BOM) in ProcessForce can be challenging, especially when maintaining optimal performance.
+To help you get the most out of the ProcessForce API, we've compiled a set of best practices and performance-enhancing techniques.
+These strategies will help speed up data retrieval, optimize synchronization, and improve efficiency when handling bulk operations.

+---

 ## Class QueryManager

-Consider utilizing our QueryManager class instead of the one offered by SAP.
-When there's no ongoing transaction, employing our QueryManager should yield faster retrieval of information from the database.
-In cases where a transaction is active during the QueryManager function call, it will automatically revert to the SAP version, often expediting the process without any associated risks.
+Instead of relying on SAP’s default QueryManager, consider using the ProcessForce QueryManager class for better performance.
+When no active transaction is running, our QueryManager provides faster database queries.
+If a transaction is active, it automatically switches to the SAP version, ensuring optimal speed while maintaining system stability.

 ## Manufacturing Order and Bill of Materials Synchronization

-A synchronization mechanism is implemented for objects like Manufacturing Order or Bill Of Materials.
-When you create or update our Manufacturing Order object, the Production Order object (SAP) is created with the same data.
-In the same way, when you add or update our Bill of Materials object, the SAP Business One version of this object is created.
-This synchronization plays a vital role in the proceeding of our objects, so you might consider turning this option off.
-You can find the settings responsible for that in General Settings.

-But first, please try to determine if the mechanism is needed in business logic in your case.
+ProcessForce synchronizes Manufacturing Orders and Bill of Materials with their SAP Business One counterparts by default.
+While this ensures data consistency, it can slow down performance.
+If synchronization is not essential for your business logic, consider disabling it in General Settings to improve efficiency.
+However, evaluate the impact before making changes to avoid disruptions in your workflow.

 ## Direct Data Access

-For now, direct data access works only for reading data from the database.
-You must configure your license server properly to use direct data access.
-Refer to the detailed instructions available here for guidance on its usage.
-Implementing this should boost performance.
-If you cannot access the mentioned website, please reach out to your CompuTec solutions provider for assistance.
+For read operations, Direct Data Access allows you to fetch data directly from the database, bypassing certain API layers for better speed.
+However, this feature requires proper configuration of your license server.
+Follow the detailed setup instructions, or contact your CompuTec solutions provider if you need assistance.

 ## Bulk Functionality